jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/addtobalanceof.md

 * Arguments:
   * `_projectId` is the ID of the project to which the funds received belong.
   * `_amount` is the amount of tokens to add, as a fixed point number with the same number of decimals as this terminal.
 If this is an ETH terminal, this is ignored and msg.value is used instead.
   * `_token` is the token being paid.
 This terminal ignores this property since it only manages one currency.
-This is ignored.
   * `_memo` is a memo to pass along to the emitted event.
 * The function can be accessed externally by anyone.
 * The function can be overriden by inheriting contracts.